Original blog published on December 16, 2019.

 While it might seem like every business should try to create an online community, I’d say it really depends on what your business is and if you can offer value.
 If you aren’t able to give your members something to be excited about or something of value, then an online community might not be the way to go.
 The other thing is, you have to make sure you’re able to pay attention to what’s going on in your network and be able to nurture it.
 If you find that no one person has the time or desire to do that, maybe it isn’t the right time for you to create this extra space.

-If you find that you are able and willing to put time and effort into creating value for your members and are willing to nurture the group, then you might want to think about creating your own online community.
-By doing so you’ll want to make sure of these three things:
+If you find that you are able and willing to put time and effort into creating value for your members and are willing to nurture the group, then you might want to think about creating or fostering your own online community.
+By doing so, you’ll want to make sure of these three things:

 Just remember, creating an online community isn’t for every business.
 Don’t feel like you have to have one to be successful.
 It’s just another action you can take to put your business and brand out in the world.

 If you’re reading this and thinking about joining a community or have been looking for a new community to join, you’re in the right place!
-We host a community through Mighty Networks and our website called The Sales Genius Network.
-This network contains tools, resources, training and more for salespeople and marketers in order to help make their jobs a tad easier.
-All the content provided through the network is for members only, so join the conversation today so you don’t miss out on new content and opportunities.
+We host a community called The Sales Genius Network.
+This network contains tools, resources, training and more for those that help in revenue generation (RevOps, Marketing, Sales, Customer Success) who want to elevate their knowledge, skills, productivity, and improve outcomes in their profession.
+All the content provided through the network is for members only, so join today to perform better and make your mark.